rjwut/ian/README.md

 }
 ```

-### Creating an Artemis Proxy Server ###
+### Creating an *Artemis* Proxy Server ###
-1.  **Tell IAN where to find Artemis resource files.** This is done in exactly the same way as when
-    when you create a client.
+1. **Tell IAN where to find *Artemis* resource files.** This is done in exactly the same way as when you create a client.

-1.  **Listen for a client connection.**
-    Open a `ServerSocket` on the desired port, then call `accept()` on it to listen for a connecting
-    client.
-The `accept()` method will block until a client connects or it times out, and return a
-    `Socket` object when the client connects.
-You can set the timeout by calling
-    `ServerSocket.setSoTimeout()`; passing in `0` will cause it to wait indefinitely for a
+2. **Listen for a client connection.** Open a `ServerSocket` on the desired port, then call `accept()` on it to listen for a connecting client.
+The `accept()` method will block until a client connects or it times out, and return a `Socket` object when the client connects.
+You can set the timeout by calling `ServerSocket.setSoTimeout()`; passing in `0` will cause it to wait indefinitely for a connection.
-    connection.

-2.  **Wrap the client `Socket` in a `ThreadedArtemisNetworkInterface` object.**
-    `ThreadedArtemisNetworkInterface` has a constructor that accepts a `Socket` and a
-    `ConnectionType` (`CLIENT` in this case), along with the `Context`.
-The resulting object will be
-    responsible for managing the connection to the client.
+3. **Wrap the client `Socket` in a `ThreadedArtemisNetworkInterface` object.** `ThreadedArtemisNetworkInterface` has a constructor that accepts a `Socket` and a `ConnectionType` (`CLIENT` in this case), along with the `Context`.
+The resulting object will be responsible for managing the connection to the client.

-3.  **Connect to the Artemis server.** This is done exactly the same way as you would for creating
-    an Artemis client, as documented above.
-You now have two `ThreadedArtemisNetworkInterface`
-    objects: one for the client and one for the server.
+4. **Connect to the *Artemis* server.** This is done exactly the same way as you would for creating an *Artemis* client, as documented above.
+You now have two `ThreadedArtemisNetworkInterface` objects: one for the client and one for the server.

-4.  **Pass through all packets.** The `proxyTo()` method on `ThreadedArtemisNetworkInterface`
-    creates a "pass through" connection between two connections of opposite types.
-Any packet that
-    is not caught by a listener method will be passed through automatically.
-Note that `proxyTo()`
-    only creates connection in one direction; to pass through packets both ways, each connection
-    will need to call `proxyTo()` on the other.
+5. **Pass through all packets.** The `proxyTo()` method on `ThreadedArtemisNetworkInterface` creates a "pass through" connection between two connections of opposite types.
+Any packet that is not caught by a listener method will be passed through automatically.
+Note that `proxyTo()` only creates connection in one direction; to pass through packets both ways, each connection will need to call `proxyTo()` on the other.

 5. **Add listeners.** Add your listeners to both the client and server objects.
-Once the listener
-    has caught the packet and extracted whatever information it wants from it, you can either pass
-    the packet along by passing it to `send()` (potentially modifying it first), suppress it (by
-    doing nothing), or even inject your own packets instead (by constructing them and passing them
-    to `send()`).
-Remember that `proxyTo()` does **not** pass along packets caught by listeners, so
-    it's up to you to `send()` them if you want them passed along.
-Also, keep in mind that multiple
-    listeners can catch the same packet; be careful not to send it more than once!
+Once the listener has caught the packet and extracted whatever information it wants from it, you can either pass the packet along by passing it to `send()`, suppress it (by doing nothing), or even inject your own packets instead (by constructing them and passing them to `send()`).
+Remember that `proxyTo()` does **not** pass along packets caught by listeners, so it's up to you to `send()` them if you want them passed along.
+Also, keep in mind that multiple listeners can catch the same packet; be careful not to send it more than once!

-6.  **When one side disconnects, close the connection to the other side.** Listen for the
-    `DisconnectEvent` from both sides.
-When you receive it from one side, invoke
-    `ThreadedArtemisNetworkInterface.stop()` on the other connection (or both connections, if that's
-    easier; calling `stop()` on an already closed connection has no effect).
+6. **When one side disconnects, close the connection to the other side.** Listen for the `DisconnectEvent` from both sides.
+When you receive it from one side, invoke `ThreadedArtemisNetworkInterface.stop()` on the other connection (or both connections, if that's easier; calling `stop()` on an already closed connection has no effect).

 ### Example Proxy ###
 ```java